 General Remarks The general condition of the property appears consistent with its age and type of construction but some works of repair and maintenance are required.
-Elements of the property are aging and likely to require attention.
-These are capable of remedy as part of a routine maintenance program.
-Alterations have been carried out to the property to construct a large rear extension.
-It is possible these alterations were carried out a substantial number of years ago and may pre-date the need for Local Authority certification, however checks should be made to ascertain if any Local Authority certification does exist.
+Elements of the property are ageing and likely to require attention.
+Alterations have been carried out to the property to construct a single storey rear extension.
+It is possible these alterations were carried out a substantial number of years ago and may pre-date the need for Local Authority certification, however, checks should be made to ascertain if any Local Authority certification does exist.
+In more recent times, an opening has been enlarged to the rear extension for additional doors and windows and the conveyancer should confirm building regulation approval with completion certificates in respect of these works.
 Essential Repairs None.
 Estimated cost of essential repairs £ N/A Retention recommended?
 Yes X No Amount £ N/A

-Comment on Mortgageability
+Comment on Mortgagea bility

-The property forms suitable mortgage provider. e security for mortgage purposes subject to the specific lending criteria o f any
+The property forms suitable mortgage provider. le security for mortgage purposes subject to the specific lending criteria o f any

 Valuations

 Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
-Lastorical statement value fees, ancillary charges plus VAT)

 Buy To Let Cases

 month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Yes No

-Declaration ург
+nere there is a steady demand for reflied accommodation of this type:

-Conveity Print Code (400200 9650 1
+Declaration

-Signed Surveyor's name Security Print Code [409289 = 8658] Electronically signed by:- C Mitchell
+Signed Surveyor's name Security Print Code [384830 = 6289 ] Electronically signed by:- C Mitchell

 Professional qualifications BSc MRICS

 Company name J & E Shepherd

 Address 22 Miller Road, Ayr, KA2 2AY

 Telephone 01292 267987

-Fax Fax 01292 611521
+Fax 01292 611521

-Report date 16th September 2021
+Report date 28th October 2021